willierushrush/willierushrush.github.io/_posts/2021-11-06-classification-of-fatou-components.md

 Let's assume that $f$ is not an automorphism.
 In this case, it turns out that repelling periodic points always exist and the Julia set $J(f)$ is always non-empty.
 Let's also assume that $J(f)$ is not the whole $X$ (this always happens if $X$ is a complex torus; see [here](/posts/2021/01/holomorphic_maps_on_complex_tori/)), so then the Fatou set $F(f)$ is a non-empty proper subset of $X$.

-## Classification of Periodic Components
+## Classification of periodic components

 Suppose $U$ is a connected component of $F(f)$. $U$ is called **pre-periodic** if there are some $m, p \in \mathbb{N}$ such that $f^m(U) = f^{m+p}(U)$.
 The minimum possible $n$ is called the period of $U$ and the minimum possible $m$ is called the pre-period of $U$.
 Roughly speaking, after $m$ iterates, $f^m (U), f^{m+1}(U), \ldots f^{m+p-1}(U)$ form periodic cycle of period $n$.